Guest post by Novi AMS

 We ended the renewal campaign at the three month overdue mark with a personalized video, followed-up by one final email with a custom message based on whether the member opened the email, viewed the video, or didn't open the email.

 The point is, don’t stop believing!
 Hold on to that feeling!
 Even if the member doesn’t pay membership dues, there are multiple ways you can continue engaging the customer.
 And maybe thinking about members as customers is a better way to frame things in your mind, anyway.

 But maybe there’s something you can do to reduce the incidence of membership defections...

 According to Marketing General Inc’s 2018 membership marketing benchmarking report, 45% of associations are using some kind of auto-renewal campaign.

 Many association management systems (AMS platforms) now offer features that allow members to have their memberships renewed automatically, charged to the member’s credit card.
-Auto-renewal (as described in this Novi AMS help article) is an increasingly popular option for members because it’s convenient for them; just one less invoice to process.
+Auto-renewal, a key feature of Novi AMS membership management software, is an increasingly popular option for members because it’s convenient for them; just one less invoice to process.
 It’s also gaining traction with association executives because it helps them boost retention rates and reduce the number of delinquent membership accounts.

 Membership auto-renewal tips